Infineon/mtb-example-btstack-freertos-le-periodic-sync/README.md

  1.0.0   | New code example
  1.1.0   | Added support for CYW989829M2EVB-01
- 2.0.0   | Added support for CYW989829M2EVB-03, BSP and BTStack-integration major update for BT Firmware as a separate asset
+ 2.0.0   | Added support for CYW989829M2EVB-03, BSP and BTStack-integration major update for BT Firmware as a separate asset 2.1.0   | Update Code example with BTSTACK 4.10.1

 All referenced product or service names and trademarks are the property of their respective owners.